-The District's financial statements have been audited by Moss, Levy & Hartzheim LLP, a firm of licensed certified public accountants.
-The goal of the independent audit was to provide an opinion as to whether the financial statements of the District for the fiscal year ended June 30, 2022 are free from material misstatement.
-The independent auditor concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that the District's financial statements for the fiscal year ended June 30, 2022 are fairly presented in all material respects in accordance with generally accepted accounting principles in the United States of America.
-The independent auditors' report is located on page 1, in the financial section of this report.
+Moss, Levy & Hartzheim LLP, a firm of licensed, certified public accountants, has audited the District's financial statements.
+The independent audit aimed to determine whether the District's financial statements for the fiscal year ended June 30, 2024, are free from material misstatement.

+The independent auditor concluded that there is a reasonable basis to provide an unmodified opinion, stating that the District's financial statements for the fiscal year ended June 30, 2024, are fairly presented in all material respects, in accordance with generally accepted accounting principles in the United States of America.
+The independent auditor's report is located on page 1 of the financial section of this report.